What is Public Square Outreach?

 -- prayer vigils

-The grid shown in Figure 1 makes the central point regarding Pro-Life Outreach.
+The grid shown in Figure 1 makes the central point regarding pro-life outreach.
 The grid represents the population of a community, state, or nation.
-Each small square can represent one person, 100, 1000, or more, depending on population size.
+Each small square can represent one person, 100, 1000, or whatever, depending on population size.
 Three groups are depicted along a horizontal spectrum or continuum.
 Pro-life neighbors or citizens of the community are shown in red.
 The dark red squares show greater pro-life intensity.
-Conversely, the dark blue squares represent abortion supporters.
+Conversely, the darker blue indicates stronger pro-abortion commitment.
 The largest group is the “mushy middle”.
 These are the squares that are white, light red, and light blue.
-The challenge for PLPS is to effectively penetrate the entire grid to shift the voters in the pro-life direction.
+The challenge of public square outreach is to effectively penetrate the public sentiment grid to shift voters in the pro-life direction.
+This happens through changing hearts, minds, and souls.

 Shifting a Public Sentiment Grid

 The distribution from red to blue is not fixed over time for any particular population.
-Figure 2 depicts a more strongly pro-life population.
-Figure 3 depicts a highly pro-abortion population.
-These graphics present two important points: (1) For populations in different cities, states, or regions, the ranges may well be different.
-Cities in Mississippi would show a larger area of red, as in Figure 2.
-California cities would show a larger area of blue.
-(2) Regardless of current ranges in the grid, the challenge for the pro-life movement is to change hearts and minds to shift the grid in a red direction.
-Of course, abortion supporters strive to make the grid more blue.
+Figure 2 illustrates a shift toward a more pro-life population.
+The red area has increased while the blue and white areas have decreased.
+Figure 3 depicts a shift to a more pro-abortion population.
+The blue area has increased at the expense of the red and white areas.
+Regardless of current ranges in the grid, the challenge for the pro-life movement is to change hearts and minds to shift the life grid in a red direction.
+Over time, we increase the opportunity for pro-life legislation by shifting the grid in the pro-life direction.

-The new Pro-Life in the Public Square organization is an outgrowth of Pro-Life Waco, which began soon after Planned Parenthood Waco commenced baby killing in 1994.
-Our trajectory toward Public Square Outreach began with the annual one-day sex education conference for Waco youths named “Nobody’s Fool”.
+Pro-Life in the Public Square is an outgrowth of Pro-Life Waco, which began soon after Planned Parenthood Waco began baby killing in 1994.
+The PLW trajectory toward public square outreach began with the one-day sex education conference for Waco youths named “Nobody’s Fool”.
 The annual event was the proud creation of Planned Parenthood Waco.
-Leading up to the event, our tools included yard signs, billboards, newspaper editorials, and radio ads.
-On the event day, dozens of pro-lifers protested at the Waco Convention Center site.
-This included persuading parents to reverse course with their children.
-From its peak of 700 children attending, Nobody’s Fool declined to less than 100 attendees.
+Leading up to the event, our outreach included yard signs, billboards, newspaper editorials, and radio ads.
+On the Nobody's Fool event day, dozens of pro-lifers gathered outside the Waco Convention Center site.
+Our work included persuading parents with children to turn away from Nobody's Fool.
+From its peak of 700 children attending, Nobody’s Fool declined to fewer than 100 attendees.
 Planned Parenthood aborted the program in 2013.

-The biggest episode in the Nobody’s Fool battle was our 2004 boycott of Girl Scout cookie sales brought on by Girl Scout promotion of Planned Parenthood Waco events.
-The boycott created “a tornado” in Central Texas.
-The controversy drew national attention.
-I was interviewed on the Today Show, the 700 Club and others.
-In response to soaring pressure, the local Girl Scout council severed all ties with Planned Parenthood Waco.
+The biggest episode in the Nobody’s Fool battle was our 2004 boycott of Girl Scout cookie sales, which was our response to Girl Scout promotion of Planned Parenthood Waco events.
+The boycott created “a tornado” in Central Texas and triggered national attention.
+I was interviewed on the Today Show, Hannity and Colms, the 700 Club, and others.
+In response to soaring pressure, the local Girl Scout council held an emergency board meeting on February 24.
+They voted to sever all ties with Planned Parenthood Waco.

-Pro-Life Waco’s highest priority since March of 2023, has been challenging CVS and Walgreens pharmacies.
+Pro-Life Waco’s highest priority since March of 2023 has been challenging CVS and Walgreens pharmacies.
 One such event is at a double-barrel location with Walgreens on one side of the street and CVS on the other.
 Our most recent event is at a CVS pharmacy adjacent to Interstate 35 and Baylor University.
-In November, we switch to CVS at Waco’s Target store.
+For each week of November, we switch to Waco’s Target store, which has a CVS pharmacy.

-The planning of PLW’s monthly events provides opportunities for participation at different times of the day and week, and in different locations.
+The schedule of PLW’s events offers life defenders opportunities to participate at different times of the day, different days of the week, and at different locations.

 1. Displaying fixed signs.

-2. Foot soldiers taking positions at strategic streets and overpasses to engage with signs, literature, and conversations.
+2. Foot soldiers taking positions at streets and overpasses to engage with signs, literature, and conversations.

 3. Setting up displays for fairs, festivals, and tabling events.

-Sub-branch #3 is displays at fairs, festivals, and through tabling events.
-The focus is literature distribution and personal conversation, rather than holding signs.
+Sub-branch #3 is displays at fairs and festivals.
+The focus is on literature distribution and personal conversation.
 The classic example is county or state fairs.
 Pro-Life Waco had a 10’x20’ booth at the 9-day Heart of Texas Fair for two decades.
-Unfortunately, fair management decided to limit booth space to profit-seeking businesses.
-We do our best now to display at church and community festivals.
-The soft-to-the-touch Baby models create enduring impressions on children.
-On college campuses, tabling is an effective outreach for Students for Life of America chapters.
-A well-placed table with a couple sharp students engages the broad cross-section of views on abortion.
+Unfortunately, fair management decided to limit booth space to for-profit businesses.
+The soft-to-the-touch Baby models are a big hit at fairs and festivals, creating enduring impressions on children.

 Public Square Outreach and Protest

-Is Public Square Outreach synonymous with protest?
+Is public square outreach the same as protesting?
 No, it is not.
-A protest is a PSO.
+A protest is a public square outreach.
 However, not all public square outreach events are protests.
-PLW’s pharmacy outreach events clearly have a major element of protest.
-By contrast, our Life Chain, Overpass Outreach, and many other events are not protests.
-When your organization gets involved in PSO, you have an array of action options.
+Pharmacy outreach at CVS or Walgreens has major elements of protest.
+In contrast, Life Chain, overpass outreach, and a county fair pro-life booth are not protests.
+Depending on the message, billboards and yard signs may or may not be protests.
+As your organization gets involved in public square outreach, you have an array of action options.
+Whether or not you include protests is up to you.

 Geography of Public Square Outreach

 Let’s expand the geographical footprint of the pro-life movement.
-Consider the opportunities available to cities of all sizes: yard signs, billboards, Life Chains, overpass outreach, pharmacy outreach/protest, protesting other abortion enablers, fairs, festivals, and more.
+Consider the various opportunities available to cities of all sizes, including yard signs, billboards, Life Chains, overpass outreach, fairs, festivals, and more.

 The pro-life movement will be stronger when we are active in every city and throughout every city.
-Small cities may be able to influence people far beyond their city limits.
+Small cities may have the ability to influence people far beyond their city limits.
 Think of billboards at the edge of town with a highway running through the town.
-For example, the small city of Childress, Texas on Highway 287 can reach out to thousands of out-of-town travelers each week with inexpensive billboards.
-There are hundreds of cities like Childress across America.
-Their voices can be very powerful.
+For example, the small city of Childress, Texas, on Highway 287, can reach out to thousands of out-of-town travelers each week with inexpensive billboards.
+There are hundreds of cities like Childress across the United States.

 Importance of Monthly Outreach

-A local pro-life group will benefit from going beyond annual events and having activities every month.
-Reliance on annual events will not provide the continuity to sustain outreach.
-Annual events, such as Life Chain, a fair display booth, or attending a fundraising gala, are valuable arrows for one’s quiver.
-However, it is important to shoot arrows more frequently to maintain motivation and lessons learned.
-As mentioned above, Pro-Life Waco has five monthly events.
+A local pro-life group will benefit from a slate of monthly outreach events in addition to yearly ad hoc events.
+Extended gaps between annual events do not provide the continuity to sustain and grow your group.
+Annual events, such as Life Chain, a county fair booth, attending a fundraising gala, and a public rally, are valuable arrows for a group's quiver.
+However, it is important to shoot arrows more frequently to maintain motivation and momentum.

-Another reason for action each month is to build up your communication links to swing into action for one-time ad-hoc events.
-In the summer of 2022, we had our most recent ad-hoc situation in Waco.
-A pro-abortion group urged the Waco City Council to attempt to enact an ordinance that would require the Waco Police force to deprioritize enforcement of Texas abortion laws.
+Another reason for monthly activities is to build your communication links to swing into action for one-time ad-hoc events.
+In the summer of 2022, a pro-abortion group advocated a Waco City ordinance that would shut down Waco police enforcement of Texas abortion laws.
 After learning about their move, we acted quickly to mobilize a strong showing at the next city council meeting.
 Over 300 pro-lifers showed up.
-Overflow rooms were required, and 45 life defenders spoke for up to three minutes each.
-The press covered our initiative, and the ordinance received no further consideration.
-Without the foundation of monthly outreach, we could not have met the challenge to act so quickly and strongly.
+Overflow rooms were required, and 45 life defenders spoke for up to three minutes.
+The City Council received our message.
+The ordinance received no further consideration.
+Without the foundation of monthly outreach, we could not have responded so quickly and strongly.

 Occasionally, we encounter the phrases “upstream initiative” and “downstream initiative”.
 Consider a river that floods a city due to heavy rains.
 A downstream initiative would be deploying sandbags at the banks of the river to protect the city from flooding.
 An upstream initiative would be building a dam miles up the river to absorb water at the time of heavy rain.
 Downstream solutions are often transitory.
 Upstream initiatives may permanently solve the problem.

-Public Square Outreach is not directly political.
-However, PSO can shift the public opinion sentiment grid by changing hearts, minds, and souls.
+Public square outreach is not directly political.
+However, public square outreach can shift the public opinion sentiment grid by changing hearts, minds, and souls.
 And, this changes votes.
-The pro-life movement needs more focus on grid-changing PSO to improve political outcomes.
+The pro-life movement needs more focus on grid-changing through public square outreach to improve political outcomes.
 Ponder these words from Abraham Lincoln in the Lincoln-Douglas debates:

 Review

-Public Square Outreach is BROAD engagement in several ways.
+Public square outreach is a BROAD engagement in several ways.

 Conclusion